rgeraldes24/hyperion/docs/contracts/functions.rst

 - Writing to storage
 - Creating a contract
 - Calling an external function which consumes a large amount of gas
-- Sending Zond
+- Sending Quanta

 .. warning::
-    When Zond is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive Zond function or a payable fallback function, an exception will be thrown, sending back the Zond (this was different before Hyperion v0.4.0).
-If you want your contract to receive Zond, you have to implement a receive Zond function (using payable fallback functions for receiving Zond is not recommended, since the fallback is invoked and would not fail for interface confusions on the part of the sender).
+    When Quanta is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive Quanta function or a payable fallback function, an exception will be thrown, sending back the Quanta (this was different before Hyperion v0.4.0).
+If you want your contract to receive Quanta, you have to implement a receive Quanta function (using payable fallback functions for receiving Quanta is not recommended, since the fallback is invoked and would not fail for interface confusions on the part of the sender).

 .. warning::
-    A contract without a receive Zond function can receive Zond as a recipient of a *coinbase transaction* (aka *miner block reward*).
+    A contract without a receive Quanta function can receive Quanta as a recipient of a *coinbase transaction* (aka *miner block reward*).

-    A contract cannot react to such Zond transfers and thus also cannot reject them.
+    A contract cannot react to such Quanta transfers and thus also cannot reject them.
 This is a design choice of the QRVM and Hyperion cannot work around it.

-    It also means that ``address(this).balance`` can be higher than the sum of some manual accounting implemented in a contract (i.e. having a counter updated in the receive Zond function).
+    It also means that ``address(this).balance`` can be higher than the sum of some manual accounting implemented in a contract (i.e. having a counter updated in the receive Quanta function).

 Below you can see an example of a Sink contract that uses function ``receive``.